beet-software/dorm/docs/docs/05-troubleshooting/03-surprising-behaviors.md

 ## Query fields carry legacy and portability qualifications

-`QueryField` and generated query metadata are used by current filters and relationship examples.
+`DerivedField` and generated derived metadata are used by current filters and relationship examples.
 The existing query-field representation originated in the Firebase-oriented part of the implementation and has portability limits in the current abstraction.

-Treat a query field as the current generated/query API shape.
+Treat a derived field as the current generated/query API shape.
 Do not infer that every query-field operation has identical server-side behavior in BLoC, Firebase, and MySQL.
 The selected engine translates or evaluates the query in its own backend representation.